husonlab/diamer1/README.md

 * Added support for the megan mapping file
   * pro: almost no memory required
   * con: takes much more time (~24 h)
-  * con: Only find taxids for about 50% of the nr sequences in there
+  * con: Only find taxids for about 50% of the nr sequenceRecords in there
 * Added OVO algorithm from Julias master thesis

 * Changed the way how to extract kmers
   1. reading over file multiple times
-  2. options to keep sequences in memory
+  2. options to keep sequenceRecords in memory
   3. keep kmers (feasible?) or 20 letter encoding in memory to safe time

 # Future: